RadiusNetworks/campaignkit-reference-android/README.md

 * Double click the campaignkit-android.tar.gz file and place the 'campaignkit-android' folder into the same location as the campaignkit-reference-android project.

 * Open a current version of Eclipse ADT with Android SDK.
-If you don't have that yet, you can find it [here](https://developer.android.com/sdk/index.html).

 * Import the campaignkit-reference-android project, the campaignkit-android library, and the google-play-services_lib as 'Existing Android Code into Workspace'.
 If you don't have google-play-services_lib set up already, please refer to the [Google Setup docs](https://developer.android.com/google/play-services/setup.html) for the proper instructions.